manuelerdoes/manusblog_next/README.md

 * LOW: document newly found server (nginx) stuff ✅
 * MID: urls with blog name ✅
 * MID: editform fetch newest version ✅
+* MID: multimedia: audio and video ✅
+* LOW: Search is inefficient and slow -> much better now ✅
+* BUG LOW: cannot delete blogs when not public ✅

 * BUG LOW: cant comment with emojis on mobile ✅ -> utf8mb4 muss konfiguriert sein in mysql
 * BUG HIGH: No pics loaded when not logged in ✅